d40cht/WythamVillageBroadband/index.md

 The remaining work required is for BT to wire our houses to the new cabinet, and wire the cabinet to an exchange or cabinet in Oxford.
 BT have given no indication of when this is going to happen.

+## Timeline of shame

+Date | Progress
+Mar 2015 | The university chooses BT over Gigaclear and an order is placed (with substantial downpayment).
+April 2015 | BT lets us know that the install won't happen until February 2016.
+February 2016 | No news from BT, no broadband.
+March 2016 | A green Fiber cabinet is installed in the village, hopes are raised.
+July 2016 | No further progress on broadband, radio silence from BT.

 ## What can I do to help, right now?

 If you are keen to see an improved broadband service in the village, and want to do your bit,